Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 4 Juli 2025 03.30.34 UTC
+- WIB: Jumat, 4 Juli 2025 04.26.36 UTC
-- WITA: Jumat, 4 Juli 2025 04.30.34 UTC
+- WITA: Jumat, 4 Juli 2025 05.26.36 UTC
-- WIT: Jumat, 4 Juli 2025 05.30.34 UTC
+- WIT: Jumat, 4 Juli 2025 06.26.36 UTC

 Kutipan Inspiratif:
-"At the end of the day, the most overwhelming key to a child's success is the positive involvement of parents."
+"Life is like a steering wheel, it only takes one small move to change your entire direction."

-Kategori: success
+Kategori: motivational